What Do Frogs Eat?

 Tadpoles primarily eat a diet of algae and aquatic plant matter.

 What do frogs eat in their newly hatched tadpole form?
-Unlike adult frogs, tadpoles eat a largely plant-based diet along with the occasional insects.
+Unlike adult frogs, tadpoles eat a largely plant-based diet, along with the occasional insect.
 Shortly after birth, most tadpoles will eat any embryonic egg matter leftover from their egg and then start hunting for food.
-Tadpoles typically live off of algae growing on the bottom of leaves, rocks, or logs in ponds, streams, or lakes.
-However, they will also feed on aquatic plants like duckweed as well as soft mosses.
+Tadpoles typically live off algae; however, they will also feed on aquatic plants.
 Once they grow larger, tadpoles will begin to catch fruit flies, worms, and other small insects.
-Meanwhile, froglets, or frogs that don’t go through a tadpole phase, eat a similar diet.
-From birth, froglets will eat a diet composed of plants leaves and roots, water striders, and insect larvae.
+Froglets — young frogs that have recently metamorphosed from tadpoles — eat a similar diet to adult frogs, focusing on small insects and other tiny prey.